peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>root</i>: The root to find; must be 1 or greater.
-If this value is 2, this method finds the square root; if 3, the cube root, and so on.
+If this value is 2, this method finds the square root; if 3, the cube root, and in general, if N, the N-th root.

 <b>Return Value:</b>